codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 <!--more-->

-The MQTT define
-an abstraction named **topic**, in essence, a string that is used to filter messages for each client.
-It has an hierarchical nature, given by some simple
+The MQTT protocol defines an abstraction named **topic**, in essence, a string, a label that is used to filter messages for each client.
+It follow an hierarchical model, described by some simple rules:
-rules:

 - a topic is an UTF-8 encoded string of max length of 65535 bytes
 - a forward `/` is used to separate different levels, much like directories in